observablehq/framework/docs/javascript.md

 Hello is: ${hello}.

 Values that change over time, such as interactive inputs and animation parameters, are represented as [async generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).

-Often, you won’t implement an async generator directly; instead you’ll use a built-in implementation such as Generators.input.
-This function takes an input element and returns a generator that yields the input’s value whenever it changes.
+You won’t typically implement a generator directly; instead you’ll use a built-in implementation.
+For example, Generators.input takes an input element and returns a generator that yields the input’s value whenever it changes.
 (You can also use the [Observable Inputs](https://github.com/observablehq/inputs) to construct beautiful inputs.)
-For example, try entering your name into the box below:
+Try entering your name into the box below:

 ```js show
 const nameInput = Inputs.text({label: "Name", placeholder: "Enter your name"});